josephkerkhof/path-finding-ai/README.md

-# dot-path-finding-ai
+# Dot Path Finding AI
-A simple path finding artificial intelligence.
+A simple path finding artificial intelligence with genetic algorithm based on the tutorial written in Processing by [CodeBullet](https://github.com/Code-Bullet/Smart-Dots-Genetic-Algorithm-Tutorial).